 - Reduce potential environmental impact

-- Improve indoor environmental quality for better health and well-being
+- Improve indoor environmental quality for better health and wellbeing

 - Provide clearer direction for continual improvement.

-Our facility in Selangor, Malaysia, was certified in 2018.
+Our facility in Selangor, Malaysia was certified in 2018.
 This building, comprising 3 floors of offices and a warehouse, is our biggest facility in South-East Asia, apart from our production sites.
-The certification process took almost 1 year including retrofitting the air-conditioning with inverters and a COP (Coefficent of Performance) above 3.2.
-These new units use a refrigerant gas (R32) which is more protective of the environment, because a low GWP (Global Warming Potential) and no ODP (Ozone Depletion Potential).
+The certification process took almost 1 year including retrofitting the air-conditioning with inverters and a COP (Coefficient of Performance) above 3.2.
+These new units use a refrigerant gas (R32) which is more protective of the environment, because of a low GWP (Global Warming Potential) and no ODP (Ozone Depletion Potential).
 We also replaced some of our lighting with LED and ensured the illuminance levels were within the recommended range for better working conditions for the staff.
-Waste segregation, an awareness campaign, monitoring of consumption and a paper-reduction program were some additional actions implemented to achieve this certificcation.
+Waste segregation, an awareness campaign, monitoring of consumption and a paper-reduction program were some additional actions implemented to achieve this certification.